CyanEngineer/PokemonRandomizer/README.md

 Try extending json with filtering parameters

-~~Make sure filter pool is only updated when the filters have been changed~~

-Make sure it is handled when no pokemon match filters

 ### Form selection
 - ~~If forms are enabled, display a random one of them.~~
 - ~~Also show a list of all the alternative forms to choose from (selectable)~~